 I live in Jersey with my wife Trish and two children Joe 7 DBA and Holly 11.
 Joe was transfusion dependent and did not respond to steroids.
 Amazingly Holly was a perfect match for Joe so in 2012 he had a very successful Bone Marrow Transplant.
 We are now a very lucky, hospital-free family.
 I have been actively involved in the DBA Committee for the last 4 years and find it hugely rewarding to be able to help and support other families through their own DBA journeys

-Martin Winter, Secretary
+Martin Winter, Fundraising Support

 I live in Billericay, Essex with my wife Sarah and daughter Olivia, who was born in 2010 and was diagnosed with DBA at 6 weeks of age.
 Olivia remains transfusion dependent (every 4 weeks) after a failed steroid trial.
 We are currently awaiting a suitable match to proceed with a Bone Marrow Transplant.
 I have joined the committee to help provide continued support and hope to Olivia and our wider DBA family.
 My role will also focus on fund raising co-ordination.